kevincjhung/first-maps/README.md

 The API includes locations around the world, however, for demonstration, we only used locations that are within and near the province of British Columbia, Canada.
 <br/>

-## Known Issues

-- Originally the plan was to allow the application to connect to two cloud MongoDB Atlas databases, one for development and one for production.
-Switching between the two databases should be done using environment variables rathern than a different set of URL paths.
-This will be fixed in the near future.